zarte13/Complaint-tool/ARCHITECTURE.md

 Frontend auth:
 - Persisted auth store using Zustand with tokens in localStorage
-- Axios interceptor injects Authorization header and auto-refreshes on 401
+- Axios interceptor injects Authorization header and auto-refreshes on 401 (refresh rotates tokens)
-- Protected routes wrapper to gate access, with redirect to /login
+- Login page at /login, redirects to /dashboard on success
+- Navigation shows Login/Logout based on auth state, with i18n strings

 ---